is-a-dev/docs/useful/faq.md

 ## I accidentally leaked sensitive data in my PR, what can I do?

-* If **your PR containing sensistive information has not been merged**, contact us immediately:
+* If **your PR containing sensitive information has not been merged**, contact us immediately:

   * Email: [admin@is-a.dev](mailto:admin@is-a.dev)
   * Discord: [@williamharrison](https://discord.com/users/853158265466257448)